*This post may contain affiliate links. Please see my disclosure for more details!*

-- Add in the Icing Sugar and beat again till smooth!
+- Add in the icing sugar and beat again until smooth!

 - Split the mixture into two.

-- In one, add the Vanilla and beat till smooth!
+- In one, add the vanilla and beat until smooth!

 - In the other, add in the cocoa powder and mix until smooth.
 Mix the black food colouring with 1tbsp of boiling water, and beat into the buttercream.